Back Injuries – Herniated Disc

 - Genital/anal region

 The pain associated with a herniated disc is often steady and continuous.
 Studies also show that the pain generally occurs only to one side of the body.
 Pain to both sides of the body may indicate multiple herniated discs which protrude into the spinal nerves at different points.

 Herniated Disc Diagnosis

-Following an accident, emergency room doctors will typically order a few x-rays, write a script for pain medication and instruct the victim to follow up with their primary care provider.
-A herniated disc rarely shows up on a x-ray.
+Following an accident, emergency room doctors will typically order a few x-rays, write a script for pain medication, and instruct the victim to follow up with their primary care provider.
+A herniated disc rarely shows up on an x-ray.
 Herniated disc injuries are commonly diagnosed with one of the following tests: